HiPS: Hierarchical PDF Segmentation of Doctrinal Legal Books: Detailed Method Description

 \subsubsection{LLM-Refined PageParser}

-Instead of relying on TOC metadata or heuristics, the LLM-Refined PageParser method first extracts title candidates using different approaches and then refines them with a Large Language Model (LLM) during the title detection phase.
+When TOC metadata is missing, incomplete, or unreliable, we use an LLM-refined pipeline.
+The method first extracts heading \emph{candidates} using layout cues and then refines them with a Large Language Model (LLM) during title detection and level assignment.